Date: 2024-07-01

 - PID Controller

-- Excess sharing amongst dimmers with percentages
+- Excess sharing amongst dimmers

 - Bypass (force heating) and automatically turn the dimmer off